dharmafly/noodle/README.md

 How Can I set up a new Dharmafly project website?
 ----------------------------

 If your environment has a working [Ruby](http://www.ruby-lang.org/) installation you can [download this Rakefile](https://github.com/downloads/dharmafly/dharmafly-docs/Rakefile) to your project's working branch and run `rake build` to setup Dharmafly Docs in a new gh-pages branch.
+You can find the Rakefile documentation here https://github.com/dharmafly/dharmafly-docs/wiki/Rakefile-Guide

 If you don't have access to Ruby or if the Rakefile fails, then follow the steps below to setup Dharmafly Docs.